Half Dome: In culture

-Others say Ahwahneechee Native Americans named Half Dome "Face of a Young Woman Stained with Tears" ("Tis-se’-yak") because of the colonies of brown-black lichens that form dark vertical drip-like stripes along drainage tracks in the rock faces.
+Others say Ahwahneechee Native Americans named Half Dome "Face of a Young Woman Stained with Tears" ("Tis-se'-yak") because of the colonies of brown-black lichens that form dark vertical drip-like stripes along drainage tracks in the rock faces.

 Jack London's 1900 short story "Dutch Courage" tells of a fictional climb of Half Dome.

+Monolith, the Face of Half Dome is a black and white photograph taken by Ansel Adams in 1927 that depicts the western face of Half Dome as seen from the "Diving Board".
+It was used by the Sierra Club as a visual aid for the environmental movement, and was a part of the portfolio Parmelian Prints of the High Sierras.
+The ashes of Ansel Adams were later scattered on Half Dome after he died.

 Half Dome was used as the logo for a software company, Sierra On-Line.

 In 1971, outdoor recreation and climbing equipment company The North Face created their company logo, based upon a stylized depiction of the Half Dome formation.
 It is still their logo 50 years later.

 In 1988, Half Dome was featured on a 25 cent United States postage stamp.
 An image of Half Dome, along with John Muir and the California condor, appears on the California State Quarter, released in January 2005.

 From 2010 until the introduction of REAL ID, California driver's licenses featured an illustration of Half Dome.